atweiden/finn/doc/Syntax.md

 Sectional Blocks are for all intents and purposes the same as regular code blocks, but with three key differences.

-The first key difference is that Sectional Blocks are parsed for Sectional Inlines.
-Sectional Inlines are essentially the Finn version of *include directives* found in Haml and other HTML templating languages.
+The first key difference is that Sectional Blocks are parsed for Includes.
+Includes are essentially the Finn version of *include directives* found in Haml and other HTML templating languages.

 The second key difference is that Sectional Blocks can be added to